GooseGirlGames/steves-job/doc/UnitySetup.md

 Note:
 If you wish to use VS Code as an editor, check [this guide][vscodeguide] to properly set everything up after the Unity Editor is installed.

+### ...from AUR

+If your distro makes use of the AUR, you can install the correct version of unity from [jreeee's AUR package][jreaur].

 ### ...the easy way